Alfresco/alfresco-ng2-components/docs/user-guide/theming.md

 ## Customizing deprecated theme variables

-Currently we an amount of custom variables around components to mange libraries look and feel consistently and globally.
+Currently we have an amount of custom variables around components to mange libraries look and feel consistently and globally.

 While they are getting deprecated to be replaced with [Angular Material system variables](https://material.angular.dev/guide/system-variables), for seamless integration with Angular Material's theming, you can provide values for those variables inside the `:root` element.